POCUS Fundamentals Certificate

 - A digital certification badge

-- Upon completion of the program and earning the POCUS Fundamentals Certificate, participant should be able to:
+- Upon completion of the program and earning the POCUS Fundamentals Certificate, the participant should be able to:

 - Explain the principles of ultrasound physics

-- Define echogenicity
+- Define echogenicity and attenuation

-- List the different ultrasound machine modes
+- List and explain the ultrasound machine settings and modes

 - Identify the different transducer types